AmityCo/VideoLiveChatWeb/README.md

 ```
 File: [src/components/reaction/MyReactionList.vue](./src/components/reaction/MyReactionList.vue)

-3. Flag
+3. Flag on message

-Users can flag messages and unflag messages that they have flagged using the MessageFlagRepository class.
+Before flag or unflag the messages, you need to import MessageFlagRepository for using its actions.
 ```
 import { MessageFlagRepository } from 'eko-sdk';
 const flagRepo = new MessageFlagRepository("MESSAGE_ID");